OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Configure_test_questions.md

 * **Limit number of attempts:**

     * Yes: Specify here how often the user may edit and save this question.
 The corresponding maximum number will then also be displayed during test editing.
 For example, if the number 1 is entered, the user can only edit and save the question once.
 Changes are then no longer possible.
 This is especially important if you are working with answer-specific feedback but do not want the user to be able to revise his answer based on this feedback during test editing.
     * No: The number of attempts is unlimited.
+In this case, the user can save and correct his answers as many times as he wants.
 However, you can still limit attempts to work on a specific section or the whole test.
     * Inherit: The number of attempts is taken form the level above.

-* **Min. score:** For the question types single choice, multiple choice, hotspot, matrix and drag&drop, where it is possible to get a negative value the minimum reachable score can be defined.
+* **Min. score:** For the question types single choice, multiple choice, hotspot, matrix and drag&drop, where it is possible to get a negative value, the minimum reachable score can be defined.
 Also for a negative total score the result can be set to 0 to avoid a negative score or a negative score can be tolerated.
 For all question types the default is set to 0.

 * **Max. score:** Fill in the maximum score which can be reached in this question.

 * **Method of assessment:** For most question types, the type of scoring can also be defined.

     * If "All correct answers" is chosen, the score can only be reached when all answers are correct.
-    * If "Score per answer" is chosen, you can in the column _Points_ what score is given per answer.
+    * If "Score per answer" is chosen, you can datermine in the column _Points_ what score is given per answer.
 Negative points are also possible here.
 No matter what is inserted here, with the summation the maximum score cannot be exceeded.
     * For gap text questions, different "Score per answer and alternatives" can also be assigned and thus, for example, partial points can be stored for "half correct" answers.
     * The method of assessment cannot be chosen for Kprim, upload file, drawing or essay.

 ## Tab Feedback {: #feedback}

-You can add different types of feedback to each question.
-E.g. hints to help with the answer, or provide the correct answer if certain conditions are met.
+You can add different types of feedback to each question. e.g. hints to help with the answer, or provide the correct answer if certain conditions are met.
 This allows you to support the learner in a very effective way, especially with formative or self testing.
 Feedback and hints are mostly used with self tests, since you can push the learner towards the correct answer by providing helpful information.
 Such feedbacks are also helpful for self-learning tutorials.

 You can add and even combine the following types of feedback:

 * **Hint:** The solution hint appears in the form of a question mark under the question.
 The user can click on the question mark and then receives the solution hint.
 This variant is suitable, for example, to provide additional links or texts, but not necessarily to provide the correct solution.
 * **Correct solution:** The solution is shown automatically, if the answer is wrong. _Special case essay, file upload and drawing question types: The solution will not be shown during the test.
 But this feedback option can be used to provide the sample solution, which is shown in the correction workflow (assessment tool) and in the results report._
-* **Feedback for all correct answers:** The feedback appears only if all answer are correct.
+* **Feedback for all correct answers:** The feedback appears only if all answers are correct.
 You could for example add a praise for the correct answer.
-* **Feedback for wrong answer:** This feedback appears as soon as 1 answer is wrong.
-E.g. also in a gap text which consists of 50 gaps and only 1 answer is wrong.
+* **Feedback for wrong answer:** This feedback appears as soon as one answer is wrong.
+Example: In the case of a multiple choice or KPRIM question or an extensive gap text of 50 gaps, feedback is displayed as soon as at least one answer is incorrect.
 The feedback types allows you to signal the learner that he/she is on the right track, although not all answers have been answered correctly yet.
-* **Conditional feedback:** Depending on the question type you may define feedback which is dependent on the score, the number of attempts, or the answer provided by the learner.
+* **Conditional feedback:** This feedback variant offers a lot of potential for more individualized feedback.
+Depending on the question type you may define feedback which is dependent on the _score_, the _number of attempts_, or the _answer_ provided by the learner.
 Conditional feedback allows you to individualise feedback.
 The learner can be provided with a specific feedback to a specific answer.
 You can thus address common errors, for example.
 Depending on the criteria additional options may be available: such as equal to (=), not equal to (≠), or smaller/greater than (<, >).
 You can even combine criteria of conditional feedback.

   ![Conditional feedback](assets/Bedingte_Feedbacks.png){ class="shadow lightbox" }